Respecting our environment

 To encourage our sites to more effectively manage their own consumption, weekly management information is provided which highlights key consumption trends and performance of individual sites.
 Local actions can then be taken by colleagues to react to trends and minimise their energy usage.

 The recycling of packaging waste is key environmental measure in our depots.
-We have made excellent progress, working with specialists and outside suppliers we have increased mixed waste recycling to over 75% and are striving to improve every year.
+We have made excellent progress in recent years, working with specialists and outside suppliers we have increased mixed waste recycling to over 75% and are striving to improve every year.
 In addition, we continue to investigate methods to divert waste away from landfill via targeted segregation and refuse derived fuel facilities.

 We are proud that Smiths News recycles 98 per cent of all unsold newspapers and magazines and over 80% of its operational waste.
 To achieve these impressive results we adopt the latest solutions to make our waste management as environmentally friendly as possible.
 Our backhauling initiative, alongside increased baling, consolidates waste at hub locations, utilising existing transport operations to minimise related vehicle movements.
 Our “walking floor” waste containers are designed to hold 26 tonnes more waste paper than conventional storage, again helping us reduce the frequency of travel to waste management depots.
 Packaging is re-used rather than recycled, where possible, via investment in re-usable products or the repurposing of previously used packaging.

 Download our latest Energy and Carbon Reporting disclosure in our Sustainability report below.